cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 - Accumulated a balance of over 635k DCR, equivalent to $14.4M USD.
 - A spend ratio of 49% of actual DCR inflows to date, equivalent to 16% of the final 1.932M DCR inflow.

+In the context of a market with high profile cryptocurrencies raising hundreds of millions, to billions of dollars in ICO sales, often before a blockchain product was developed or deployed, this is remarkable output for a $7.25M spend.

 ![treasury_balance.png](images/treasury_balance.png)
 ![treasury_spendratio.png](images/treasury_spendratio.png)

 ## Stakeholder Vote Power

 DCR stakeholders can be expected to act in their financial best interest, aiming to preserve and enhance the fundamental and market perception of DCR coins.
-Given the pseudo-random time of lockup for DCR in tickets, the impact of votes on Treasury spend will be felt by stakeholders, incentivising intelligent and thoughtful discussion and decision making.
+Given the pseudo-random time of lockup for DCR in tickets, the impact of vote decisions for Treasury spend will be felt by stakeholders.
+This incentivises intelligent and thoughtful discussion and decision making as well as participation in the governance process.

 This system is akin to miners protecting their ASIC investment, where stakeholders act to protect both their own DCR value and the value of the Treasury itself.
-Longevity of the Treasury is a key component of the Decred value proposition and thus it is in stakeholders best interest to protect it.
+Longevity of the Treasury is a key component to the Decred value proposition and thus, it is in stakeholders best interest to protect it.

-To illustrate this point, [Naseer (2019)](https://medium.com/@Ammarooni/decred-an-alternative-contender-a3547a014745) analysed the potential value that would have accrued for Bitcoin had it implemented a Decred like Treasury system:
+To illustrate this point, [Naseer (2019)](https://medium.com/@Ammarooni/decred-an-alternative-contender-a3547a014745) analysed the potential value that could have accrued for Bitcoin had it implemented a Decred like Treasury system:

 > How much cash could Bitcoin have had, if Bitcoin had Decred’s design and a Treasury Fund?
 Up to $18 Billion.

-Every DCR ticket in the pool has equal opportunity to contribute vote power towards Treasury funding decsions.
+Every DCR ticket in the pool has equal opportunity to contribute vote power towards Treasury funding decisions.
 Given each ticket has a price denominated in DCR, one can establish a measure of the amount of financial power each ticket wields from the Treasury.
-Shown below:
+Shown in the chart below:

 - Blue: Taking a ratio of the Treasury DCR balance to the number of tickets in the pool, each ticket currently carries a decision weight of 15.5 DCR.
-As the ticket pool osscilates fround the target of 40,960 tickets, it can be seen this metric is plateauing over time, indicating Treasury spend is on par with inflow.
+As the ticket pool oscillates around the target of 40,960 tickets, it can be seen this metric is plateauing over time, indicating Treasury spend is reaching parity with inflow.

-- Red: Taking a ratio of the above ratio with the DCR ticket price shows that each ticket has a vote power of approximately 11% of the ticket value.
+- Red: Taking a ratio of the above value to the DCR ticket price shows that each ticket has historically carried a vote power of between 8% and 12% of the ticket value.
+This is an interesting metric as it shows stakeholders actively sacrifice personal coin liquidity to protect and participate in Treasury funding decisions, with votes representing only a fraction of the value locked up.

 ![treasury_votepower.png](images/treasury_votepower.png)